Get Help from Bob Vila

 - Inspirational Photo Galleries

 From picture frames to tabletops, plexiglass (also known as acrylic) serves as a cost-effective, shatterproof substitute for glass in a range of applications.
 In fact, due to its light weight and durability, many do-it-yourselfers prefer plexiglass, not least because it can be cut and shaped with common workshop tools.
 Versatile and tough though it may be, however, plexiglass isn’t perfect.
 For one thing, it scratches easily.
 That’s why sheets of the material come covered in a thin layer of protective film.
+The other downside?
+Homeowners who don’t know how to cut plexiglass can be intimidated by the material at first—but we’re here to help!
 When cutting plexiglass, leave the film in place as long as possible to avoid marring the surface.
 Second, bear in mind that even if you’re careful, it can be difficult to cut plexiglass without leaving a rough, irregular edge.
 If your project requires a clean edge, expect to devote at least some energy into smoothing the finish.
 In comparison, cutting the plexiglass to size is fairly easy.
-Continue reading for details on the two most common ways of getting the job done.
+Continue reading for details on how to cut plexiglass—the right way.

 For a thin sheet of plexiglass—that is, material up to about 3/16-inch thick—use a scoring method not dissimilar from the technique used to cut actual glass.
 First, lay the sheet on a flat surface and, using a yardstick and a permanent marker (or a grease marker), measure and draw the line you wish to cut.
 Next, hold the yardstick to the marked line, and run the dull side of a utility knife along the yardstick to score the sheet.
 Score again and again, as many as 10 or 12 times, until you have made a deep groove in the plexiglass.
 Flip over the plexiglass, and score the opposite side in the same manner.
 To finish, hold the scribed line to the edge of your work surface, and secure the plexiglass in place with a clamp.
 Then, with sharp downward pressure, snap off the portion of the plexiglass that extends beyond the work surface.